-Mira Cook is from Austin, TX and is the director of NYCommunityBallet.
-She has been a dancer with Battery Dance, Indelible Dance, Liss Fain Dance SF, & City Ballet of San Diego and has taught dance in more than 40 countries world wide.
+Mira Cook is the founder and director of NYCommunityBallet.
+Originally from Austin, TX, she has been a dancer with Battery Dance, Indelible Dance, John Passafiume and Dancers, Liss Fain Dance SF, & City Ballet of San Diego and has taught dance in more than 40 countries world wide.
 She is featured in the documentary “Moving Stories” which won best doc at Chesapeake Film Festival and is currently streaming on Amazon.
 Mira also choreographs, is a fully certified Pilates Instructor and writes music.
-Her 4th album was released in 2019 on Gold Robot Records.
+Her 5th album was released in 2022 on Gold Robot Records.
 Check it out at miracook.com

 Mira’s class focuses on body alignment, musicality and ease of movement, pairing rigorous combinations with generous use of breath and individual interpretation.